Building an Agile & Innovative Organization

 Most of us have heard stories of how Amazon or some other huge company does that, but I’ll share a brief example from Viima.
 We’ve always strived to be a very customer-focused company and work hard to address their needs and solve their problems with the right kind of features, content, and advice, preferably proactively.However, all of that is mostly par for the course and pales in comparison with the two decisions that have made the biggest difference for our growth throughout the years:

-- Offering a free Basic Plan that’s better than most competitor’s paid plans
+- Offering a free Basic Plan that’s better than some competitor’s paid plans

 - Offering an affordable, fixed price Unlimited Plan that limits our revenue to a fraction of what many customers would otherwise be willing to pay